vladdoncheg/to_do_list/README.md

 # To Do List

-App uses Ruby on Rails, React.js and Bootstrap.
+App uses Ruby on Rails, React.js and Bulma.

 ## Run locally